chris-wood/chris-wood.github.io/_drafts/ccn_vs_ip_security.md

 networking attacks such as DDoS?
 The answer is unclear.
 Second, there is generally no adversarial model in which to assess these supposedly superior security properties.
-How can we say that "X is more secure than Y" without having defined an appropriate way to measure the security of X and Y. In this series of posts I will attempt to answer these questions one at a time.
+How can we say that "X is more secure than Y" without having defined an appropriate way to measure the security of X and Y?

-To begin, we need a definition of security that is appropriate for the discussion at hand.
-Historically, before security transformed from an art to a science, it was characterized by confidentiality, integrity, and availability [cite].
-These terms were loosely defined and molded to fit the needs of the user.
-For example, confidentiality is roughly stated as the property that sensitive data is not disclosed to unauthorized persons [1].
-This is hand-wavy at best.
-If we are to assess the security of CCN or IP then we need sound definitions for these terms against which to do this assessment.
-Fortunately, thanks to the work of researchers over the last 35 years, we have such definitions at our disposal.
+We need a definition of security that is appropriate for the discussion at hand.
+Fortunately, thanks to the work of researchers over the last 35 years, we either have or can craft such definitions.
 During the 1980s, security (and cryptography in particular) went through a major phase change: once fluid, moving, and ad-hoc definitions of security were re-cast as concrete ideas with mathematical formulations.
 As pointed out by Koblitz